-This data set describes the variance, and ILO (intentional learning orientation), GROUP and TIME effects and interactions for intentional learning performance, a dependent variable.
+This data set describes the variance, and ILO (orientation), GROUP and TIME main effects and interactions for intentional learning performance, the third dependent variable.

 Means for the intentional learning performance dependent variable.
 The intentional learning performance dependent variable means in Table 9 were similar for the two groups.
 The Control Group CO2 does not appear in this table because the solutions and learning environment deliberately limited intentional learning performance in the CO2 solutions and learning environment.
 In contrast, the setting for the EX1 and CO1 groups provided the same opportunities for intentional learning opportunities.
 To contrast the groups, the Ss in the Experimental Group EX1 received the guidance for using intentional learning performance.
-All the results were similar, and both group means increased with each Time period.
+All the results were very similar, and both group means increased with each Time 1 through Time 3 period.

 Group Means

 GROUP Ν TIME 1 TIME 2 TIME 3 OVERALL

 Group EX1 26

 M 1.50 2.12 2.19 1.94

 SD 0.99 1.11 0.94

+Control Group CO1 23

+M 1.52 2.00 2.22 1.91

+SD 0.73 1.00 0.95 GRANI

+OVERALL 1.51 2.06 2.20 1.93